Radford University Graduate Fashion Show 2018: A Personal Experience

 At about past 7, We were finally ushered into the main auditorium for the runway showcase which was my favorite part of the evening.
 This is because I have been following the students journey from the launch and through the fittings, I was able to appreciate the finished look more.

-The stage was well put together, decor was on point, ushers were respectful and helpful, the lighting was really good, finally the music was good and well themed.
+The stage was well put together, decor was on point, the ushers were helpful, the lighting was good and finally the music was well themed.

 The crowd was ready to be wowed and the students did not disappoint.
 A total of 16 final year students showcased their collection and they drew inspiration from various things like Autistic puzzles, Chandelier, Satellite, Slavery, Frozen (animated movie), Greek Eternal, Armour, Games of the 90’s etc.